srsergiorodriguez/aventura/README.md

 ## Context Free Grammar Generative Text :monkey:
 Aventura lets you generate text by defining a grammar and by developing it.
 Namely, traversing a possible path inside the structure of the grammar and, as a result, generating each time a different string of text (ideally!).
 Think of a grammar as a tree: you start at the trunk and then you choose a branch, and then a sub branch and so on, until you find a leaf; the leaf is a word or a set of words.
 Then you choose other branches and end in another leaf...
-At the end, you get a set of leafs, that's your newly generated text.
+At the end, you get a set of leafs.
+Such set is your newly generated text.

 In Aventura, a grammar is estructured as an object which contains a set of rules in the form of arrays.
 Such rules should include **conventional strings of text**, **'terminal' symbols** (which point to inventories of words or phrases that could replace the symbol), or **'non-terminal' variables** (which point to inventories of rules that could replace the variables).